Coming Summer 2026

 Taught by the Founder of New England Candy Co.

-Those candies weren’t created in a factory—they were developed in a home kitchen, using the same techniques you’ll learn in this course.
+Those candies were created in small batches in a home kitchen, using the same techniques you’ll learn in this course.

-Everything taught here comes from real candy-making experience, not theory, trends, or copied methods.
-These are the same foundational skills used to create products people actually buy.
+Everything taught here comes from real candy-making experience.
+These are the same foundational skills used to create products people buy.

 Can You Start a Candy Business After This Course?